alphagov/specialist-publisher/docs/creating-and-editing-specialist-document-types.md

   - the [specialist_presenter](https://github.com/alphagov/search-api/blob/main/lib/govuk_index/presenters/specialist_presenter.rb).
   - the [field_definitions](https://github.com/alphagov/search-api/blob/main/config/schema/field_definitions.json) file.

-4. Follow steps in the [Deploy and publish](#Deploy-and-publish) section above, to re-publish the finder and reindex the GOVUK search index.
+4. Follow steps in the [Deploy and publish](#Deploy-and-publish) section above, to re-publish the finder.
+You do not need to reindex `search-api`, just run `search:update_schema`.

 ## Adding or amending values for existing fields on a specialist document

+1. In `publishing-api`:
-1. In govuk-content-schemas, find the field you are amending in the [specialist_document schema](https://github.com/alphagov/govuk-content-schemas/blob/main/formats/shared/definitions/_specialist_document.jsonnet), and add the new values.
-See [this](https://github.com/alphagov/govuk-content-schemas/pull/1066/commits/b81ec718f52b1e6603c201c44db07f0357158723) commit for an example.
+- Add the new values to the field you are amending, in the [specialist_document schema](https://github.com/alphagov/publishing-api/blob/6d5595470bd0e7f3072e06f0113e3ca5514b6e98/content_schemas/formats/shared/definitions/_specialist_document.jsonnet).
+See #TODO
+- Update the facets in [example json](https://github.com/alphagov/publishing-api/blob/6d5595470bd0e7f3072e06f0113e3ca5514b6e98/content_schemas/examples/specialist_document/frontend/utaac-decision.json) with the additional values, as in [this commit](https://github.com/alphagov/publishing-api/pull/2658/commits/22b90e769eb0c1834d9c28640a9be07e2b0ce795)

-NOTE: You will need to run `bundle exec rake build_schemas` to regenerate schemas after adding the new value(s) - as is done in [this commit](https://github.com/alphagov/govuk-content-schemas/pull/1066/commits/34dd343fd7de8eb48bb842c2fc7fe3c59ae77168).
+NOTE: You will need to run `bundle exec rake build_schemas` to regenerate schemas after adding the new value(s).

 Once approved, this change can be merged and deployed.